-This is the Blue Pool in Mount Aspiring National Park, New Zealand.
+Blue Pools in Mount Aspiring National Park, New Zealand

-This is State Highway 6 from West Coast to Queenstown.
-It is the southernmost route linking West Coast to the rest of the island.
-The other two roads are the Arthurs Pass road and the northern route from Nelson.
+The map shows you the New Zealand State Highway 6 from Haast to Queenstown.
+This is the southernmost road of the three that link the South Island’s west to the rest of the island.
+The other two are the Arthur’s Pass road and the northern route from Nelson.

-State Highway 6 first crosses the Southern Alps and after Wanaka follows river valleys to Queenstown.
-But to begin with, the southernmost West Coast township, Haast.
+The State Highway 6 first crosses the Southern Alps and after Wanaka uses river valleys and gorges on the way to Queenstown.
+We will begin with the southernmost West Coast village Haast:

-This is a State Highway 6 bridge in Haast – yes, it is a highway bridge!
-The bridge crosses the wide Haast River that we will follow up to Haast Pass in the Southern Alps.
+This is a State Highway 6 bridge in Haast – yes, New Zealand highway bridges are like this.
+The Haast bridge lets you cross the massive river that we will follow up to the narrow Haast Pass higher up in the Southern Alps.

-Haast Pass high up in the mountains makes a dividing range and on the opposite side another river brings mountain water to the lakes on the other side, the Makarora River to Lake Wanaka.
-We will follow that river too.
-But first about Haast.
+The pass forms a dividing range, where on the opposite side another river takes mountain water to lakes that exist on the other side.
+That one is the Makarora River and runs down to Lake Wanaka.
+We will follow that river as well, but first about Haast:

-Haast is a farming country, a green and hilly region that gets its share of rain.
-At Haast we met a lot of farm animals:
+Like all New Zealand Haast is a farming country, green and hilly and gets a lot of rain.
+At Haast we met nice farm animals:

-This is Haast River, in a deep gorge and surrounded by a rainforest.
-Clear, cold mountain water from the Southern Alps.
-Very little water in autumn but probably much more in the spring, at the time mountain snow melts away.
+This is the Haast River flowing in a deep gorge surrounded by thick rainforest.
+The river water is crystal clear, cold mountain water running from the Southern Alps.
+In autumn there’s very little water but probably much more in the spring, at the time mountain snow melts away.

-So we followed Haast River and left the South Island West Coast.
-The first stop on our scenic West Coast to Queenstown trip was the Thunder Creek Falls.
+So we followed the Haast River and left the coast behind.
+The first stop on our drive from West Coast to Queenstown was Thunder Creek Falls.

 Thunder Creek Falls

-The falls are right off the State Highway, you just walk though a small forest.
-The air down in the deep valley is very refreshing.
-The cold river water makes the air cold, and the spray coming from the big waterfall.
+The place is well marked and right off the State Highway, you just have to find your way through a small forest.
+The air down where the river flows is cool and humid and there’s a spray coming from the misty waterfall.